jina-ai/clip-as-service/docs/user-guides/server.md

 ### Use custom model

 You can also use your own model in ONNX runtime by specifying the model name and the path to model directory in YAML file.
-The model directory should have the same format as below:
+The model directory should have the same structure as below:

 ```text
 .